dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

   rpc Get(GetRequest) returns (GetResponse) {}
   // Sets the value of the specified key. rpc Set(SetRequest) returns (SetResponse) {}
   // Ping the state store.
-Used for liveness porpuses. rpc Ping(PingRequest) returns (PingResponse) {}
+Used for liveness purposes. rpc Ping(PingRequest) returns (PingResponse) {}

   // Deletes many keys at once.